Mr Jahangir Ahmed

 About Jahangir Ahmed

-A central part of Mr Ahmed’s approach is detailed anatomical assessment of the upper airway using drug-induced sleep endoscopy (DISE), an advanced dynamic airway investigation performed under sedation.
-DISE allows precise identification of the anatomical sites responsible for airway collapse during sleep, enabling highly personalised and targeted treatment planning.
+Central to his approach is drug-induced sleep endoscopy (DISE), an advanced airway investigation performed under sedation that allows precise identification of the anatomical sites responsible for airway collapse.
+This enables highly personalised, targeted treatment planning, and positions Mr Ahmed uniquely to address the true structural causes of snoring and sleep apnoea.

 His specialist areas include: